alesegdia/phackman/GDD.md

 #### Method overview
 **Rectangle-made shapes** will be used to build a layout so that we can use the connected edges of those shapes to build the path.
 Later, this will be rendered into a tile map for its direct use in the game.

-A **figure** model will be represented as a 2D matrix of integers.
+A **shape** model will be represented as a 2D matrix of integers.
 The generation will be supplied with a list of models in order to place them randomly in a blank layout.
 This way, we are shaping different distributions of the same shapes.
-Relating this to game progress, a different set of figures can be used in each floor of the spaceship.
+Relating this to game progress, a different set of shapes can be used in each floor of the spaceship.

 A resume of the needed steps (prone to changes):